 Corruption as a catalyst for fueling Boko Haram, is dual dimension, one on individuals and the institution.
-The individual security agent deployed for the field suffers from deprivation from the institution that is responsible for his welfare and must survive in the fields hence the peace institution that is responsible for his welfare and must survive in the fields hence the peace institution that is responsible for his welfare and must survive in the fields hence the peace institution nature of the roads suspects only needs token to access the roads freely with all their equippliers for attacks.
-On the other hand, the leadership of the Security outfits in Nigeria wants out small each other and gets a large chunk of the Security budget, most of which diverted into these personal pockets.
+The individual security agent deployed for the field suffers from deprivation from the institution that is responsible for his welfare and must survive in the fields hence the porous nature of the roads suspects only needs token to access the roads freely with all their equipment for attacks.
+On the other hand ,the leadership of the Security outfits in Nigeria wants out smart each other and gets a large chunk of the Security budget, most of which diverted into their personal pockets.
 Hence the inability to work in concert and synergize their strategy to benefit the society.
 Traditionally, the DSS as an intelligence gathering outfit, information gathered will be release to the police for execution.
 Today no information are shared rather they report to the state government or presidency as the case may be to earn the credit before such information could be relayed to the police for execution it will be stale information and the suspects must have executed their acts and left the scene.
 This is done with the intent of boxing the executive for more resources while blackmailing another institution for inefficiency.